Food to Help Reduce Ringing in Your Ears

+It’s important to understand that ringing in your ears isn’t a sickness itself, but rather a symptom.
 Sometimes your inner ear may have a problem or inflammation.
-Other times it is due to constant exposure to high-intensity sounds.
+Other times it’s due to constant exposure to high-intensity sounds.

-Regardless, there are several techniques to alleviate and reduce this problem, depending on the cause.
+There are several techniques to alleviate and reduce this problem, depending on the cause.
 If bruxism is the issue, you may need a mouth guard to wear at night.
 If you have a hearing problem, your audiologist will provide you with the best treatment options.

+There are several techniques to help reduce tinnitus.
 Some people find relief from “white noise,” while others try to control their sources of stress.
 This can also reduce problems associated with bruxism.

 - Pineapple is the best anti-inflammatory fruit that you can find.
 This is because it contains an outstanding enzyme: bromelain.

 - Bromelain has so many uses that it’s currently being studied in order to treat and reduce inflammation associated with tendonitis, sprains, minor muscle injuries, and sore throat, and ears.

 - If ringing in your ears has become a daily enemy, then try eating some fresh pineapple every day.

 Garlic and onions

 - It’s common for grandmothers to claim that both onions and garlic possess medicinal properties that can contribute to relief from buzzing related to ear infections.